DimitriPalmer22/Relapse-Code-Documentation/_temp/04-06 Speedrun Mode Feedback.md

 - Billboards too big, so it results in too much time in the player running on the walls.
 	- We want the speedrunning mode to have a little more skill expression from the player, so having *shorter* sections where the player is just running is optimal.
 	- The pacing of wall-running portions here should feel similar to the wall running at the end of Mikel's Movement1.
-	- So,
+		- Ideally, we want to increase the number of inputs the player is doing per second just so this area feels a little more engaging.
 	- Also, the big billboards looks unnatural.
 The default billboard size should be fine

 - As of right now, dashing into walls feels and looks a little awkward, so we should move away from that being mandatory to get past a certain section.